ABAQUS is a finite element analysis program owned and supported by SIMULIA, the Dassault Systèmes brand for Realistic Simulation.

 abaqus fetch job=knee_bolster_ef3

-When you log into oakley.osc.edu or glenn.osc.edu you are actually logged into a linux box referred to as the login node.
-To gain access to the 4000+ processors in the computing environment, you must submit your ABAQUS analysis to the batch system for execution.
+When you log into owens.osc.edu you are actually logged into a linux box referred to as the login node.
+To gain access to the mutiple processors in the computing environment, you must submit your ABAQUS analysis to the batch system for execution.
+Batch jobs can request mutiple nodes/cores and compute time up to the limits of the OSC systems.
+Refer to Queues and Reservations and Batch Limit Rules for more info.

 #PBS -N knee #PBS -l walltime=1:00:00 #PBS -l nodes=1:ppn=1 #PBS -l software=abaqus+5 #PBS -j oe # # The following lines set up the ABAQUS environment # module load abaqus # # Move to the directory where the job was submitted # cd $PBS_O_WORKDIR cp *.inp $TMPDIR cd $TMPDIR # # Run ABAQUS # abaqus job=knee_bolster interactive # # Now, copy data (or move) back once the simulation has completed # cp * $PBS_O_WORKDIR